 Sam struggles in busy areas, so this was a HUGE plus for us!
 If you are planning on visiting during busier times, you may want to pre book your slot at reception to ensure you’re not turned away.

 (Photo from Ribby Hall website).

 The disabled changing room had enough space for all 4 of us to get ready easily, and the disabled lockers and entrance to the pool made life much easier for us.
-It meant Sam didn’t need to go anywhere near the busy changing rooms.
+It meant Sam didn’t need to go anywhere near the busy changing rooms, and definitely enhanced our Ribby Hall experience.
 The separate toddler area had a small slide, perfect for under 5’s.
 The water was warmer in this area too.
 The water was around 30cm deep here (I guesstimated this).
 Sam is 4 and could easily sit down here.

 The pool itself has 2 large slides, a fun area, and an area for actually swimming.
 There is also a jacuzzi and a spa area of the pool, plus a sauna and steam room for adult use only.
 In the main Resort Spa, there is another pool – for adults only!
 We didn’t manage to use this one, as the on-site creche is only open Monday to Friday.

 We visited Starbucks and the indoor soft play area after we’d been swimming.
 Unfortunately, this meant I didn’t have my phone to hand so I didn’t take any photos to share.
 Sydney loved the soft play area, and ran off happily to play.